The museum is governed by its board of trustees. There are currently eight trustees, who are also directors of the museum company.

 Subsequently, Margaret became a founder member of the Bletchley Park Trust, joining its Board 1994 and serving for six years.
 In 2012, she won the Sunday Telegraph / Waitrose British Volunteer Awards for her work with Bletchley Park Trust.

-A supporter of TNMOC since its inception, Margaret is keen to progress her late husband’s dream for the Museum.
-Margaret is also President of the TNMOC Club and can often be seen engaging visitors in the Colossus and Tunny Galleries at the Museum.
+A supporter of The National Museum of Computing since its inception, Margaret is keen to progress her late husband’s dream for the museum.
+Margaret is also President of the The National Museum of Computing Members' Club and can often be seen engaging visitors in the Colossus and Tunny Galleries at the museum.

 Co-CEO of BestBuy until his retirement in Jan 2010, Bob currently works in various capacities with a very wide range of global companies and start-ups including Anatwine Ltd, Mobile World Plc Vietnam, Reunify LLC USA and Purple Wifi.